msinclair-py/FEP/README.md

     - All sample jobscripts are configured for SGE job scheduler to run on a DGX2 machine, but can easily be modified for SLURM or other computational architectures.

-5. Post running:
+5. To analyze data:
 	- Run check.py to ensure that everything has ran to completion.
 	- Run join.py to merge all FEP runs so that ParseFEP can analyze.
+    - Run process.tcl to merge the data from the forward and backward paths.
+Under the hood this is simply calling the Analyze FEP
-    - Using the Analyze FEP Simulation module in VMD>Extensions>Analysis, set the temperature accordingly, Gram-Charlier expansion order to 0 and attach your forward and backward fep files for analysis, selecting BAR estimator for error estimation.
+        Simulation module in VMD (Extensions > Analysis > Analyze FEP Simulation).
+By default Gram-Charlier expansion order is set to 0 and the Bennet Acceptance Ratio (BAR) estimator is used for error estimation.
     - Run plotFEP.py to generate plots of a single or even multiple FEP simulations.
 See ArgumentParser in plotFEP for arguments that the script takes and how to run it.